JulianFerry/docker-project-template/README.md

 2. **Dev:** Develop in jupyter in `notebooks/` (use database `dev` schema)

 3. **Dev:** Move code to python modules in `src/` (use database `dev` schema).
-   - Note: Each ML pipeline stage (data_ingest, preprocessing and model training) should should eventually become standalone pacakges.
+   - **Note:** Each ML pipeline stage (data_ingest, preprocessing and model training) should should eventually become standalone packages.
 Each will have a build artifact which can be run on a powerful cloud server.

 4. **Test:** Run tests locally with `poetry run pytest` (you should monkeypatch db calls)